Frequently Asked Questions

 I am a new member when can I start borrowing?

 There is no hard and fast rule about this.
-We would recommend that you save regularly for 8 – 10 weeks.
+We would recommend that you save regularly for a certain period.
 This way you will be able to build up a share balance quickly and are likely to get a first loan because you have demonstrated that you can save on a regular basis and in doing so have shown that you will be able to repay your loan.

 Who can open a minor account for a child?

-The child’s parent or legal guardian may open an account for a child.
-The parent or legal guardian must present the child’s long-form birth certificate.
+The child’s parent or legal guardian only may open an account for a child.
+The parent or legal guardian must present the child’s long-form birth certificate and proof of the parent/ guardian’s Address.
 In the case of legal guardianship, proof of guardianship i.e. adoption papers must also be presented.

 When does a minor account become an adult account?